-The film critic for the CLEVELAND PLAIN DEALER wrote, "I had the feeling that when "From Now On" first opened I was in for a new kind of treat – a documentary picture of first order.
+W. WARD MARSH, the film critic for the Plain Dealer, wrote, "I had the feeling that when "From Now On" first opened, I was in for a new kind of treat – a documentary picture of the first order.
 "The scenes were in a huge power plant with the generators in operation, but the spectator goes with the current from the plant to the lines to the relay stations and then by wires to a home, and there a romance begins."

 The film tells the story of a farm family's inner conflicts – the struggle between the old and the new.
 The young Howard couple cannot convince Bill's father of the value of new methods in farming and housekeeping until they present him with a grandson.
 The newborn child's need for modern conveniences convinces the grandfather, and the fight for rural electrification is won.
 A review of the film in Better Farm Equipment and Methods gushed that Bill Howard R.F.D was “one of the most fascinating, appealing and entertaining pictures ever filmed on rural electrification.”

 The 1938 Tri-State film, The World's Largest Electrical Workshop, provides "an intimate glimpse into America's greatest workshop where General Electric scientists, engineers, and craftsman contribute to the art of better living and the production of democracy in the forward march of electricity."
 As a huge electrical storm wages outside, the film opens peering through a window to see a grandfather explaining electricity to his granddaughter.